FBoucher/Not-a-Dog-Workshop/Part4-Its-time-to-play.md

 ## Validation

-To validate that our function really only accept picture of dogs, Let's get back to the Website and refresh the pages images.
+To validate that our function really only accept pictures of dogs, let's get back to the website and refresh the page images.

 ![final][final]